Why Do Cats Lick?

 The kittens were comforting Wobbles showing her that she wasn’t alone, and that they care about her!
 Which provided comfort to Wobbles who fell asleep not 10 minutes after all of that.
 It was like the toddler came and comforted the child and it helped them both in the long run.

 If that section before did not melt your heart, this next section definitely will.
 We are moving on to the most complex question.
 Why do cats lick humans?
-There are multiple reasons why cats lick humans and we will go into the details of them all.
+Ever catch yourself asking, ‘why does my cat lick me?’
+There are multiple reasons why cats lick people and we will go into the details of them all.
 The main reasons are: grooming, affection, territory, and comfort.

 A funny example I like to use is my cat Phoebe.
 She will lick me when I come upstairs from running on the treadmill.
 She will lick the sweat off my legs, which I know is gross.
 And sometimes, she will lick me after I am out of the shower.